MagenTys/shouty.js/README.md

 ### Set up environment

-You can run the `./runDocker.sh` command to get docker up and running which has Node.js, Cucumber and NPM installed
+You can run the `./runDocker.sh` command to get docker up and running which has Node.js, Cucumber and NPM installed...

+Or if that fails....

 #### Install Node.js